Rapid plunge in oil futures leaves traders guessing

 "Everybody was asking the same thing: What the hell is going on here?"

-Rapid and rapid price moves over a very short period of time with no clear cause -- such as the one seen on Monday -- remain relatively rare.
+Rapid and sharp price moves over a very short period of time with no clear cause -- such as the one seen on Monday -- remain relatively rare.

 CME SAYS NO TECHNICAL GLITCH